MitsuTM/PS3_CFW_OC_Collection/README.md

 650/700 should be good for most PS3.
 (Except FAT models, don't OC them).

-These firmwares are mostly based on Evilnat 4.91.2 PEX beta 8.
+These firmwares are mostly based on Evilnat 4.91.2 PEX beta 8 and 9 for the moment.

 You can use ps3MFW-Builder if you don't find what you're searching here.
 A video tutorial exist.